Adorable Baby Bunnies Now Available! Text us at 401-252-0166

 Pellets: Offer a small amount of high-fiber rabbit pellets, making up part of the remaining 20% of your bunny's diet.
 Choose pellets specifically formulated for rabbits and avoid those with added seeds, nuts, or dried fruit, often labeled as "variety," "gourmet," or "foraging."
 Once your bunny reaches adulthood, they may ideally be weaned off pellets entirely.

 Fresh Water: Ensure your bunny has constant access to clean, fresh water.
 Change the water daily to keep it fresh and appealing.
-Adequate water intake is crucial to prevent bladder stones, with a normal consumption being about 30 mL (1 oz) every few hours.
+Adequate water intake is crucial to prevent bladder stones, with a normal consumption of about 30 mL (1 oz) every few hours.
 Be attentive to any signs of excessive drinking or increased appetite, which could indicate a health issue.
 For more information, see the "Keeping a Healthy Bunny" section.

 Treats: Offer fruits and vegetables in moderation.
 Fruits like apples and berries should be given as occasional treats due to their high sugar content.
 Excessive fruit and vegetable intake can reduce water consumption, as your bunny may get hydration from these foods.
 Consider Oxbow treats or apple and pear sticks, which can help maintain dental health.